Snibston: Snibston Colliery Park

 Snibston Colliery Park was opened in late 2020.
-Limited access to the Snibston Colliery site was restored, together with the opening of a footpath along the route of the former railway branch into the colliery, a new Colliery Cafe, a new car park, and a heritage trail.
+Limited access to the Snibston Colliery site was restored, together with the opening of a footpath along the route of the former railway branch into the colliery, a new Colliery Café, a new car park, and a heritage trail.
 The park also includes the adjacent nature reserve.

 In April 2022 the first guided tours of the colliery buildings for many years were inaugurated, hosted by Snibston Heritage Trust in collaboration with Leicestershire County Council.